Return to Rivendell

 Matthew loved the giant sequoias, and despite the fact that I’ve never been a fan of forest hikes (I prefer wide open spaces with panoramic mountain views) I was amazed at the sheer size of the trees.
 While the redwood trees in northern California may be higher, these ones were the absolute biggest in terms of sheer mass.
 The root system coming out the bottom of the Fallen Monarch was mind-boggling, and the size of the Grizzly Giant tree was overwhelming as we got closer to it.
 We learned that the Grizzly Giant was 96 feet in circumference at the base (with a diameter of 28 feet), and that one of its branches had a diameter of 6 feet.
 Matthew loved the giant trees, and found a small walking stick to use as he let his imagination run rampant along the trail.

 The sun was low in the sky when we made our way back to the car, so my Dad drove straight to Glacier Point in an attempt to make it there before sunset.
 On the way we passed smoky parts of the road with small controlled fires burning right off to the side, but the road wasn’t blocked off so we kept going.
 We finally came around a corner where the view opened up to the east at Washburn Point, and my Mom, upon seeing Half Dome, remarked “You climbed that?!”
 It definitely looked un-climbable from this perspective.
 We continued to the Glacier Point parking lot a short distance later, and walked up to the main viewing area as the last rays of sun were lighting up the diving board near Half Dome’s summit.
 Surprisingly, the crowds here actually weren’t too bad here (maybe the smoky haze on the road up scared them off).
 Soaking in the magnificent views, the smoke in the distance actually made the sky a brighter pink color, which was cool.
 We then made the drive back down to El Portal, where we bought some good but over-priced pizza for dinner, which we ate on a deserted dining table outside our second floor rooms.
-We crammed a lot into that one day, but it was rewarding thinking back on all the sights we’d seen.
+We crammed a lot into that one day, and it was rewarding thinking back on all the sights we’d seen.

 Half Dome StatsDISTANCE: 17 miles roundtrip